nymea/nymea-coap/README.md

 =====================================================================
 ## Example
-This example shows you the basic usage of the QtCoap lib:
+This example shows you the basic usage of the nymea-coap lib:

 ```cpp